bridgetownrb/bridgetown-sample-plugin/README.md

 _NOTE: This isn't a real plugin!
 Copy this sample code and use it to create your own Ruby gem!
 [Help guide here…](https://www.bridgetownrb.com/docs/plugins)_ 😃

-_Starting with Bridgetown v0.15, you can run_ `bridgetown plugins new` _to easily set up a customized verison of this starter repo._
+_You can run_ `bridgetown plugins new` _to easily set up a customized verison of this starter repo._

 A Bridgetown plugin to [fill in the blank]…